Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Discussion and Outlook

 Our work also raises a number of interesting open questions in this area of asymptotic heating and Trotterisation thresholds.
-For example, the Hamiltonian of the Trotter-Floquet system divides naturally into a time-independent (DC) term, $H_0$, and a purely ``AC'' time-dependent term, $V(t)$, satisfying the usual assumption~\cite{Abanin2017} $\int_0^\tau V(t) \, dt = 0$, under which the reference Hamiltonian reduces to the target model Hamiltonian, $H_0 = H_M$.
 In the context of quantum many-body physics, sufficiently generic systems are, with vanishingly infrequent exceptions, non-integrable (or quantum chaotic).
 For integrable systems, however, which occur with measure zero and arise from fine-tuning of system parameters and symmetries, the asymptotic heating results~\cite{Abanin2015, Mori2016, Kuwuhara2016, Abanin2017} do not necessarily hold~\cite{TakashiI2018hit}.
-In this work, to focus on digitisation-induced quantum chaos, we specifically consider systems and parameters which remain integrable even for very large system sizes.
+In this work, to focus on digitisation-induced quantum chaos, we specifically considered systems and parameters which remain integrable even for very large system sizes.
 Such systems may support a full performance threshold for Trotter errors even in the thermodynamic limit.
 This obviously needs to be studied in more detail, but such a result, even if it does not hold completely universally, would provide valuable evidence that DQS can be carried out reliably, even at very large scales, which will be critical, if future large-scale quantum computers are to realise the promising applications of most interest.
 Another very important point is that these asymptotic heating results have only been studied in the context of systems with bound energy spectra, like networks of spins or fermions.
 It is a completely open question what might happen for systems involving bosonic degrees of freedom, which give rise to very different phenomena under periodic driving, such as parametric resonance.
 Systems like the Rabi-Dicke model considered here could provide interesting testbeds for exploring these questions, with potential implications for both fundamental physics and quantum processors utilising bosonic degrees of freedom.